Ask a doctor about a prescription for IOMERON 300 MG IODO/ML INJECTABLE SOLUTION

 Iodinated contrast media may interfere with thyroid function studies, as the thyroid's ability to capture radioisotopes will be reduced for periods of two weeks or more.

-Use of Iomeron 300 mg Iodo/ml injectable solution with food and beverages
+Using Iomeron 300 mg Iodo/ml injectable solution with food and drinks

 If there are no specific instructions from your doctor, you can follow a normal diet on the day of the examination.
 Confirm adequate fluid intake.
-However, you should abstain from eating for two hours before the examination.
+However, you should avoid eating food for two hours before the examination.

 Pregnancy

-Inform your doctor if you are pregnant or think you may be.
+You should inform your doctor if you are pregnant or think you may be pregnant.

-Like other non-ionic contrast media, there are no controlled studies in pregnant women that confirm the safety of the product in humans.
-Since, whenever possible, exposure to radiation during pregnancy should be avoided, the risk-benefit ratio of any X-ray examination, with or without contrast medium, should be carefully evaluated.
+As with other non-ionic contrast media, there are no controlled studies in pregnant women that confirm the safety of the product in humans.
+Since, whenever possible, exposure to radiation should be avoided during pregnancy, the risk-benefit ratio of any X-ray examination, with or without contrast media, should be carefully evaluated.

 If you are pregnant and have received Iomeron during pregnancy, it is recommended to analyze the thyroid function of your newborn.

-No effects on the ability to drive and operate machinery are known.
+No effects on the ability to drive and use machines are known.

-The dose you will receive will vary depending on the type of examination, age, body weight, cardiac output, and overall condition you present, as well as the technique used.
+The dose that will be administered to you will vary depending on the type of examination, age, body weight, cardiac output, and general condition you present, as well as the technique used.

 If you use more Iomeron 300 mg Iodo/ml injectable solution than you should

-The treatment of an overdose is aimed at maintaining all vital functions and preventing the rapid onset of symptomatic therapy.
+Treatment of an overdose is aimed at maintaining all vital functions and involves the rapid initiation of symptomatic therapy.
 Iomeron can be eliminated from the body through dialysis.

-If you have doubts about the use of this product, consult with your doctor or pharmacist.
+If you have doubts about the use of this product, consult your doctor or pharmacist.

-Inform your doctor immediately if you experience any of the following symptoms: sudden hissing breathing, breathing difficulty, eyelid, face, or lip inflammation, skin rash or itching affecting the entire body.
+Inform your doctor immediately if you experience any of the following symptoms: sudden wheezing, difficulty breathing, swelling of the eyelids, face, or lips, skin rash or itching that affects the whole body.

 The following side effects have been reported: